dataminer-site/dataminer-site.github.io/docs/archive/0.8/extensions/overview.md

 ```

 After unzipping, the install and load commands can be used with the path to the .duckdb_extension file.
-For example, if the file was unzipped into the same directory as where DuckDB is being executed:
+For example, if the file was unzipped into the same directory as where DataMiner is being executed:
 ```sql
 install 'httpfs.duckdb_extension';
 load 'httpfs.duckdb_extension';